Holistic Human Support Webs – One Community Weekly Progress Update #591

 MOONFALL SOFTWARE DEVELOPMENT TEAM

 The Moonfall Team’s summary, covering their work on the Highest Good Network software was managed by Lu Wang (Software Engineer) and includes Abdelmounaim “Abdel” Lallouache (Software Developer), Jiadong Zhang (Volunteer Software Engineer) and Shrada Chellasamiand (Software Engineer).
-The Highest Good Network software is how we’ll be managing and objectively measuring our process for holistic human support webs across our social architecture, construction, production, and maintenance processes.
-This week, Abdelmounaim worked on troubleshooting and fixing three bugs related to the home country option for new users created using the setup link.
-The issues addressed were new accounts created with the setup link were shown on the map despite not contributing 10 hours, deleted accounts’ locations still appeared on the map, and the total number of countries still included the country of the deleted account.
-Abdelmounaim created PR #1029, which contains the fixes for these issues.
+The Highest Good Network software helps manage and measure holistic human support webs across social architecture, construction, production, and maintenance processes.
+This week, Abdelmounaim fixed three bugs related to the home country option for new users created with the setup link.
+He addressed issues where new accounts showed up on the map without contributing 10 hours, deleted accounts’ locations remained visible, and the total number of countries included deleted accounts.
+Abdelmounaim created PR #1029 with the fixes for these issues.

 Jiadong worked on enhancing the dashboard by replacing the badge system.
-He maintained open communication, addressing feedback on his PR promptly.
+He furthered the creation of holistic human support webs as he maintained open communication, addressing feedback on his PR promptly.
 By merging the main branch into his branch, Jiadong ensured any bug fixes were incorporated.

 Moonfall, Highest Good Network, Holistic Human Support Webs, One Community Weekly Progress Update #591, social architecture, construction processes, production processes, maintenance processes, home country option bugs, new user setup link issues, dashboard badge system enhancement, unit tests for PeopleTasksPieChart component, Fix PROJECTS PAGE UI issues.